 Mayor Schmitt’s 2017 State of the City Address was held on April 12, 2017 at the Meyer Theatre.

 Doors opened at 4:30PM, the address began at 5:00PM, with the reception at Metreau Apartments (115 E Walnut).

 2016 State of the City Address video can be found here: https://youtu.be/KzxlyG1QWHg

 A copy of the 2016 Mayor’s speech can be found here: 2016 State Of The City Speech

 The Mayor proposes and reviews policies to be adopted by the City.
 He establishes administrative procedures and evaluates and implements existing policies, programs and procedures, and ensures the provision of municipal services.
 The Mayor actively promotes the economic development of the City.
-The Mayor can be reached at the number to the right.
+The Mayor can be reached by contacting his staff below.

 |Chief of Staff||920.448.3006

 Mary Haupt and Deanna Debruler are responsible for scheduling the Mayor’s calendar, responding to invitations and requests, handling constituent issues, assist with special events for the Mayor’s office.
-Contact Mary to meet with the Mayor or request the Mayor to attend or speak at your event.
+Contact Mary or Deanna to meet with the Mayor or request the Mayor to attend or speak at your event.